Pinechas (parashah): Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.

 First reading—Numbers 25:10–26:4

 In the first reading, God announced that because Phinehas had displayed his passion for God, God granted him a pact of friendship and priesthood for all time.
-(In a Torahscroll, the letter וֹ in the verse "Behold, I give him My covenant of peace," is split.)
+(In a Torah scroll, the letter וֹ in the verse "Behold, I give him My covenant of peace," is split.)
 God then told Moses to attack the Midianites to repay them for their trickery luring Israelite men to worship Baal Peor.

 Second reading—Numbers 26:5–51

 God instructed Moses and Eleazar to take a census of Israelite men 20 years old and up.

 In the second reading, the census showed the following populations by tribe: